-Here, we will see the diverse ways to open Windows Mobility Center in Windows 10.
+Here you can see the multiple ways to open the Windows Mobility Center in Windows 10.
 Let’s see what they are.

 mblctr command can open Windows Mobility Center in Windows 10, and you can use this command in the following programs:

 - Task Manager (click on File > Run new task to use the command)

 Right-click on the Power icon in the notification area of the taskbar and you will see the Windows Mobility Center.
 Press it.

 Note: If you don’t see the icon, click the Show hidden icons (up arrow) in the notification area and you may see it now.

 Open the Power user menu by right-clicking on the Start button or pressing the Windows and X keys at the same time.

 You can now see the Mobility Center option that you can find above Power Options.
 Hit it.